 "Emergency" means a sudden and unexpected occurrence or condition which agency management reasonably could not foresee that requires an action to avoid or to mitigate serious damage to public health, safety, or welfare.

-If you are reacting to an emergency situation and need to make a procurement to mitigate serious damage to public health, safety, or welfare, take the following actions:
+If you are reacting to an emergency situation and need to make purchases to mitigate serious damage to public health, safety, or welfare, take the following actions:

 Use your University Purchasing Card to make the purchase.
-If you do not have a card, contact one of the Buyers and they will make the purchase for you.
+If you do not have a card, contact one of the Buyers (Toni Wallington 410-837-5130 or Nancy Wright 410-837-5715) and they will make the purchase for you.
 If it is after hours or no one in Procurement is available, you may call a vendor, explain the circumstance and place the order yourself.
 Click the "Contact Us" link in the column to the left to be taken to the list of Buyers and their phone numbers.

 If you still cannot reach anyone, contact public safety and contact a contractor to provide whatever goods or services are necessary.
 Please keep accurate notes of who you called, what you ordered, and the price you agreed to pay.

 At your earliest convenience, contact Blair Blankinship and provide accurate and detailed information about any commitments you made so that formal purchase orders or contracts can be issued.